will-clarke/wclarke.net/README.md

 ## Features:

+- 115 lines of fabulous shell script!
 - Home page with a description of all posts
-- Post archive by date
+- Post feed, archived by date
 - RSS Feed
 - A comprehensive tagging system (tags page, pages per tag, tag links)
 - Pandoc

+## How to:

-Dependencies
+## Dependencies

 `ssssg` uses [pandoc](https://pandoc.org/) to generate `html` from `markdown`.

+## Some stuff that I could probably improve upon

+- It's not very SEO-friendly.
+No sitemap.
+No opengraph tags.
+- It's kind of slow.
+We delete and regenerate all pages and tags each time.